Dog and Cat ownership

 Lodging a Barking Dog Complaint

 Please note that two written complaints must be lodged regarding a barking dog before Council will take action.
-Along with your written complaint, you will need to complete the Barking Dog Diary and Information Sheet (pdf) for at least 14 days:
+Along with your written complaint, you will need to complete the Barking Dog Diary and Information Sheet (pdf) for at least 14 days.
+The accuracy of information provided regarding the reason, time, date and duration of the barking is crucial if the matter is to proceed.

 Barking Dog Resources